isabellozano37/MusicProject-BackEnd/README.md

 ## Project Description 🚀

-"MusicProject-BackEnd" is the continuation of the "Music-Project" project (https://github.com/isabellozano37/music-project).
+"MusicProject-BackEnd" is the continuation of the "SoundTracks Magic" project (https://github.com/isabellozano37/music-project).
 As previously mentioned, this project aims to create a highly functional and secure audio playback web platform.
 This platform will allow users to access and enjoy a wide variety of audio content, including music, movie soundtracks, series, and more, with a focus on security and user experience.
 In this repository, we have worked on the Back-end content related to the database.
 We have built an application to store all the audio data for our audio playback web platform.
 Additionally, it will be where we implement the security of our website.

 ## Screenshots 📷